alexpdp7/alexpdp7/programming/git/combining_repos_with_josh_filter.md

 A development team maintains the `foo` repository.
 The code in the `foo` repository uses external code from the `bar` repository.
-The team needs to make changes to code in the `bar` repository, but they do not have found a convenient procedure to do so.
+The team needs to make changes to code in the `bar` repository, but they have not found a convenient procedure to do so.
 Ideally, the team would like to synchronize their changes with the `bar` repository, so that they can benefit from `bar` updates, and contribute back.

 ## Preparing the example